arithPMNS/randomisation_using_pmns/README.md

 # randomisation_using_pmns
-Contains examples of codes for randomised modular and scalar multiplications.
+This repository contains examples of codes for randomised modular and scalar multiplications.
 <br />
 <br />
 <br />